 These improvements are supported by Brandywine Realty Trust, The McLean Contributionship, The Thomas and Tracey Gravina Foundation, Exeter Property Group, Pearl Properties, Dolfinger-McMahon Foundation, Forst Foundation, PHLCVB, and many other generous individuals and families.

 Located on the Benjamin Franklin Parkway in Logan Square at 18th Street, Sister Cities Park was first dedicated in 1976 in recognition of Philadelphia’s commitment to the international Sister Cities program.
 Transformed in 2012 by the Center City District from a forgotten space into one of the nation’s leading multi-generational parks, Sister Cities Park is a favorite destination for families with children, school and daycare groups, local workers, seniors and visitors.

-The park’s discovery garden is a favorite experience for children, modeled after the winding paths, mountains and streams of Philadelphia’s Wissahickon Valley.
-Sister Cities Park’s earth fountain offers young children the chance to play among dancing spouts of water, each jet representing one of Philadelphia’s Sister Cities.
-A children’s book cart and pint-sized Adirondack chairs offer time for quiet and relaxation.
-Sister Cities Park is active in the winter months as well, when the pond is converted into an Imagination Playground.
+Modeled after the winding paths, mountains, and streams of Philadelphia’s Wissahickon Valley, the park’s Discovery Garden is treasured by children.
+Sister Cities Park’s Earth Fountain invites spirited play among dancing spouts of water, each jet representing one of Philadelphia’s Sister Cities.
+A children’s book cart and pint-sized Adirondack chairs provide time for quiet and relaxation.
+Sister Cities Park is active in the winter months as well, when the pond is converted into an Imagination Playground